What is MAP doing to help Palestinians in Gaza and the West Bank?

 Supporting Gaza’s health system

-- Hospitals: Supporting major facilities including Nasser Hospital, Al Shifa Hospital, the Patient’s Friends Benevolent Society (PFBS) Hospital, Al Sahaba Hospital, Al Ahli Arab Hospital, and the European Gaza Hospital:
+MAP is working to restore and expand healthcare in the most difficult conditions supporting major facilities including Nasser Hospital, Al Shifa Hospital, the Patient’s Friends Benevolent Society (PFBS) Hospital, Al Sahaba Hospital, Al Ahli Arab Hospital, and the European Gaza Hospital.
+MAP has:

 Emergency medical care